Updated by: Bennett Bier, Expert Life Insurance Agent

 Vaping and e-cigs don’t produce the nasty substances that are found in combustible tobacco products.
 That doesn’t seem to matter, though, as this method of nicotine use is almost universally treated as cigarette use by life insurance companies.
 With the exception of Prudential, I am not aware of any company that will offer anything but smoker rates to folks who vape.
 Even the companies listed above that look kindly upon cigars, pipes and chewing tobacco will frown upon vapes and e-cigs.

 So, if you fall into this category, Prudential is your play.
 They will offer the Non-Smoker Plus rate category shown above.
 Although sometimes a smoker rate with specific carriers can be lower cost.

 Life Insurance and Nicotine Patches or Gums

 Same as just about everything else we’ve covered in this article – these products are subject to individual company guidelines.
 Prudential is an easy go-to; John Hancock as well.
 Maybe.

-Just talk to a broker.
+Just talk to an agent.
 Life’s too short to try to figure this all out on your own.
 Plus, it doesn’t cost you a penny to put us to work for you to find smokers life insurance.